 - Providing emotional support for patients and their loved ones

 - Carrying out physician medical orders

 - Supervising LPNs and nursing students

 Convinced that Nursing is a Good Career for You?

-Arizona College’s Bachelor of Science in Nursing program at our Tempe, Dallas, and Las Vegas campuses can provide you with a comprehensive understanding of the medical knowledge and skills needed to become a registered nurse.
+Arizona College’s Bachelor of Science in Nursing program (available at campuses in Arizona, Florida, Nevada, and Texas) can provide you with a comprehensive understanding of the medical knowledge and skills needed to become a registered nurse.
 Our accelerated BSN program includes 877 hours of clinical work and can be completed in as little as 3 years.

 Use the Request Information form to contact the nursing program admissions team at Arizona College today.